zackw/infinitestimal/README.md

 - **Reasonably Portable**

-    Infinitestimal requires an ISO C99 hosted environment; notably, variadic macros are required, as are the complete functionality of `string.h` and `stdio.h`.
+    Infinitestimal requires an ISO C99 hosted environment; notably, the complete functionality of `string.h` and `stdio.h` is required.

     [not yet implemented] There is optional support for isolating tests from each other, and recovering from crashes, using POSIX